Get your holidays off to a flying start with a classroom declutter!

 It’s time to declutter your desk and to take stock of what you need to keep.
 That which you do not need to keep should be generously put in a colleagues pigeon hole, donated or recycled.
 It’s tempting to keep spare copies of worksheets, but try to avoid this and stick to keeping one master copy.

 Paige Cathcart @teaching6 has some brilliant ideas for keeping a tidy classroom and creating a beautiful, warm and welcoming home.
-I love the idea of hanging resources and freeing floor space in a bid to declutter with this creative use of a clothes rack.
+I love the idea of hanging resources and clearing floor space in a bid to declutter with this creative use of a clothes rack.

 Does it Spark Joy for You?